SpM-lab/SpM/docs/manual/source/docs/inputfile.rst

    In SPM, the values of Green's function is only used for calculation, i.e. tau is automatically determined by the beta and the step.
-   Please indicate the column number where the values of G(tau) are stored by "column" in the prameter file.
+   Please indicate the column number where the values of G(tau) are stored by "column" in the parameter file.